AgalmicVentures/Environment/scripts/README.md

 #### `drop_caches.sh`
 Frees the page cache and all reclaimable slab objects (e.g. inodes).

+#### `find_duplicates.sh`
+Finds duplicate files, given a list of paths.
+Note that only neighboring duplicates are found and this operates in linear time.
+Typically, it is used like so: `find ... | xargs scripts/find_duplicates.sh | ...`.

 #### `git`
 Applies the same operation to all of the Git repositories in the current working directory.
 Especially useful when you have a large number of projects.